Mikail-Akbar/beautiful-jekyll/aboutme.md

-## Mikail Akbar

 What's up!
-This is the space where I publish all of my labs for Art of Data.
-Hope y'all enjoy!
+My name is Mikail Akbar, and I am currently a junior at the Horace Mann School.
+Besides coding, some of my favorite hobbies are learning languages and watching soccer.

+I am still learning how to code, but sooner or later I will be ruling the streets of New York with my menacing code!

+![mikailimage][/assets/img/IMG_5881.jpeg]